TexasInstruments/tvm/ti-docs/source/infering.rst

 Vision apps "printf" terminal
 -----------------------------

-First, you need to open a
-"printf" terminal, where debug "printf" output from C7x core is shown.
+First, you need to open a "printf" terminal, where debug "printf" output from C7x core is shown.

 Open a terminal on your EVM, and run the following commands.
-Run the inference in a different terminal.

 .. code:: bash

+  # if using EdgeAI Start Kit SDK
+  root@tda4vm-sk:~# /opt/vx_app_arm_remote_log.out

+  # if using J721E SDK
   root@j7-evm:~# cd /opt/vision_apps/
   root@j7-evm:/opt/vision_apps# source ./vision_apps_init.sh

+Then, run the inference in a different terminal.

 Debugging TIDL subgraphs
 ------------------------